Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Preliminary Work

 where $k \in \mathbb{N}$ is a parameter.
-As can be seen from Fig.\ref{fig:Test_Loss_u_k}, the analytical solution $u(\bx)$ becomes more and more complex on $[\pi,2\pi]$ as the frequency k becomes larger.
+It is well known that the analytical solution $u(\bx)$ vibrates up and down more and more frequently on $[\pi,2\pi]$ as the frequency $k$ becomes larger.

-Now, we use PINN to solve this problem.
-In this example, we uniformly sample $M_r = 300$ points in the computational region $\Omega$ as the residual training set.
-As for the boundary training points, there are only left and right endpoints $M_b =2$.
-Here are some parameter settings for PINN, which we use has 4 hidden layers with 60 neurons per layer, using tanh as the activation function.
-As for optimization, the Adam optimization method is used and the initial learning rate is 0.0001.
-We can then construct the loss function Eq.\ref{eq:Test_Loss_empiricalloss} as in the form of Eq.\ref{eq:L2_empiricalloss}.
+We use PINN to solve this problem and uniformly sample $M_r = 300$ points in $\Omega$ as the residual training set, while uniformly sampling $600$ points as the test set.
+For the boundary training points, there are only left and right endpoints $M_b =2$.
+We take 4 hidden layers with 60 neurons per layer and use tanh as the activation function.
+The Adam optimization method is used and the initial learning rate is 0.0001.
+The loss function is defined as follows